What are AI Agents? How AI Enhances Human Work to Boost Productivity

 While many vendors position their AI agents as replacements for human workers, suggesting they will take over entire roles, Creatio adopts a fundamentally different approach.
 Rather than replacing people, Creatio’s AI agents are designed to act as digital teammates – augmenting human intelligence.

-At Creatio, we believe the true power of AI lies in collaboration.
-Our AI agents are designed to work alongside individuals and teams, supporting them in automating repetitive tasks, providing intelligent recommendations, and enabling faster, more informed decisions.
+At Creatio, the view is that the real value of AI lies in collaboration.
+Creatio's AI agents are designed to work alongside individuals and teams, supporting them in automating repetitive tasks, providing intelligent recommendations, and enabling faster, more informed decisions.
 This human-centric philosophy fosters trust, transparency, and broader adoption.
 It ensures that users feel empowered rather than displaced, and are more likely to embrace AI-powered tools.

-Unlike many vendors that treat AI as a premium add-on, Creatio includes these innovations as part of its core – with no additional licences, no hidden fees, and no complex integrations.
-This approach ensures every organisation can achieve wide-scale AI adoption across teams, without barriers or complications.
+Unlike many vendors that position AI as a premium add-on, Creatio includes these capabilities as part of its core: with no additional licences, hidden fees, or unnecessary integration complexity.
+This approach makes it easier for every organisation to adopt AI more widely across teams without added barriers.

 Burley Kawasaki